ibm-cloud-docs/devsecops/devsecops-release-notes.md

 #### What you need to do:
 Please migrate your pipelines to the `open-v10` at the earliest.
 See [Improving compliance pipeline performance in DevSecOps](https://cloud.ibm.com/docs/devsecops?topic=devsecops-devsecops-conc) for migration instructions.
 Support for `open-v9` will end on September 30, 2025.

+### Deprecation of `payload` Support in PR Pipeline
+{: #devsecops-pr-payload-end-of-support}

+As part of ongoing efforts to improve build efficiency and stability, we are officially ending the support for `payload` in Pull Request pipelines.

+#### Why this change?
+We have identified several challenges and inefficiencies around the current use of the payload parameter in our PR pipelines.
+After a thorough review, we've decided to remove support for the payload field in PR pipelines.

+#### What you need to do:
+If your workflows depend on extracting data using payload, here are the alternatives:
+- Use a curl command to fetch the required data from the appropriate service or API.
+- Alternatively, dump the required content to a custom-defined path and access it as needed in later steps.
+Support for `payload` will end on September 30, 2025.

+### End of Support Notice: Git Based Evidence Locker
+{: #devsecops-git-evidence-locker-end-of-support}

+As part of ongoing efforts to improve build efficiency and stability, we are officially ending the support for Git based evidence lockers.

+#### Why this change?
+We are dropping git based evidence lockers to reduce usage of git and avoid rate limits imposed by git servers.
+Recommending users to migrate to Cloud object storage bucket as evidence lockers

+#### What you need to do:
+To ensure continued compatibility with GitHub Enterprise, please take the following steps to configure your toolchains/pipelines:
+For Existing COS Evidence Locker Users:
+- Remove the evidence-repo environment property from your pipelines.
+- Remove Github/Gitlab integration for the Evidence Repository within your toolchains.

+For New COS Evidence Locker Users:
+- Configure COS Evidence Locker for your toolchain
+- Remove the evidence-repo environment property from your pipelines.
+- Remove Github/Gitlab integration for the Evidence Repository within your toolchains.
+Support for Github/GitLab evidence lockers will end on September 30, 2025.

 ## 16 May 2025
 {: #devsecops-May2025-16}